 First, you'll download and explore the data.

-- Go to SafeGraph to register to download the data.
+- Go to Visualize SafeGraph to download the data.

-The project file is 1.2 GB, so it may take some time.
+The project file is 1.1 GB, so it may take some time to download.

 - After the download has completed, double-click the VisualizeSafeGraphSocialDistancing.ppkx project package.